ossunited/backstage-plugin-innersource/docs/index.md

 # Getting started

-This document provides an overview of the Backstage Synergy plugin, including installation instructions, configuration options, and usage examples.
+This document provides an overview of the Backstage Innersource plugin, including installation instructions, configuration options, and usage examples.

 ## Installation